Back to text menu | Back to clickable plan | Back to topic (bakeries) | Back to topic (Shops and bars)

 The fire and the finds

 The building was destroyed by a fire.
 The excavators saw traces on walls and floors, and found a thick destruction-layer (1.5 to 3 metres high).
 The fire can be dated fairly accurately.
 No masonry in the building can be dated to the time of Diocletian or later.
 Many coins were found.
 The series ends under Probus (276-282 AD).
 Apparently the building was destroyed in the last quarter of the third century, perhaps as the result of an earthquake, of which several traces have been found in Ostia.
-After the fire at least the lower part of the ruins was left mostly undisturbed (some millstones may have been extracted).
+After the fire at least the lower part of the ruins was left mostly undisturbed.
+Some intact millstones must have been extracted, because the present stones are mostly damaged and incomplete.
 On Via dei Molini parts of the walls of the building were found, and on top of these a thick layer of rammed earth: a path had been created at an average height of 2.20 above the Hadrianic street level.

 Numerous objects were found in the building, such as keys, locks, revetment of furniture, lamps, candelabra, strigiles, and kitchen utensils.[1]
 In bar 15 a complete amphora and parts of amphorae were found.
 Parts of horse-harnesses, a ring for tying up animals to a wall, and bells must be related to the bakery (the bells rang when the hopper was empty).
 Finelli reports the find of many lance-heads, but these were in fact dosage-cones, that were inserted in the lower part of the millstone (meta).
 Grain flow-control was achieved by suspending a hopper over the conical end of the cones.
 Many tools were found: hammers, hatchets, chisels, axes etc. These must have belonged to the carpenters, whose presence in the building is attested by a relief.
 Presumably they had specialized in the maintenance of the millstones and their wooden frames.
 The distance between the lower and upper part of the millstones was of great importance: if it was too big, the grain would fall through; if it was too small, the grain was burned.